How to Look Up an LLC in California? (Most Effective Method)

-People want to look up California limited liability companies for various reasons, but mainly because they want to initiate their own company and need a desired legal business name or are simply curious about how to locate it.
+People want to look up California limited liability companies because they want to establish their own company and need a legal business name.

-- Navigate to the State Secretary search tool
+- Navigate to the State Secretary business entity search tool

 - Type in search criteria, e.g., the limited liability company name

-- Click 'Continue' to see whether or not California business LLC is available for use
+- Click 'Continue' to see whether or not your intended California LLC name is available for use

 The system will return all information associated with your request, including filing history, entity type, entity number, name, current status, etc. It applies to limited liability partnerships as well.